 According to Essentials of Organizational Behavior: 14th Edition, the big five personality dimension that has the biggest influence on job performance is conscientiousness.
 Those who score higher in this trait are likely to have higher levels of job-related knowledge as those who are highly conscientious learn more.
-They’re also likely to be a strong leader.
+They’re likely to have the aspects of a strong leader.
 However, they’re also more likely to put work first over anything else and aren’t as likely to adapt to changing situations.
 They may face issues over learning a complex skill early on because they tend to focus on their performance instead of the learning process, and they are generally not as creative.

 Neuroticism high scores may indicate a higher propensity toward employee burnout, as those employees have a tougher time managing their emotions.
 High emotional stability is linked to high life and job satisfaction, as well as lower stress levels.
 Additionally, those with emotional stability have a better chance of dealing with workplace demands, especially fast-paced change.

 Extroverts are people who take charge of situations.
 Typically, a high extroversion score shows that that person may have a strong leadership ability.
 They are more likely to behave impulsively than introverts, however.